 Make an appointment

 Getting the right diagnosis for finger and wrist arthritis is the first step toward effective treatment.
-TriHealth Orthopedic & Sports Institute can connect you with a specialist who can evaluate your condition create a customized treatment plan.
-Call 513 246 7846 to learn more.
+Get connected with a specialist who can evaluate your condition create a customized treatment plan.
+Learn more or make an appointment with an orthopedic specialist: Call TriHealth at 513 246 7846 or our orthopedic partner, Beacon Orthopaedics & Sports Medicine, at 513 961 HAND or 513 961 4263.